 Example: Let’s say you’re a blogger who focuses on teaching indoor gardening practices.
-If you know your new subscriber came to your emailing list from an opt-in form about indoor fruit plants, you can create a welcome series that triggers an educational course about indoor fruit plants and links to your specific eBooks about dwarf lemon trees and strawberry bushes.
+If you know your new subscriber came to your emailing list from an opt in form about indoor fruit plants, you can create a welcome series that triggers an educational course about indoor fruit plants and links to your specific ebooks about dwarf lemon trees and strawberry bushes.

 Everything is better in pairs, right?
 Figuring out what products work well together and them selling them as bundle is always a fun way to engage with your customers.
 I know when I hear the word “bundle”, I automatically think the purchase has an added value and usually comes as a limited time offer.

-Example: If your reader is purchasing your Indoor Gardening 101 course, before they finalize their purchase, you can create a bundle to go along with the course that includes your favorite seed packets, a indoor greenhouse, and branded gardening gloves.
-Not everyone will opt for the extra products, but there will always be people who get excited about bundles.
+Example: If your reader is purchasing your Indoor Gardening 101 course, before they finalize their purchase, you can create a bundle to go along with the course that includes your favorite seed packets, an indoor greenhouse, and branded gardening gloves.
+Not everyone will opt for extra products, but there will always be people who get excited about bundles.

 Thank you emails

-Usually thank you pages are just dead end landing pages, but there’s actually a lot of sales potential here.
+Usually thank you pages are just dead-end landing pages, but there’s actually a lot of sales potential here.
 You can find some fun ways to add a little revenue that many bloggers never think about by simply adding a few links to similar products.